 Congestion And High Delivery Costs

-Hyperlocal fulfillment allows for easy pickup and delivery strategies, by placing the fulfilled order close to the customers home.
+Hyperlocal fulfillment allows for easy pickup and delivery strategies, by placing the fulfilled order close to the customer’s home.
 On one hand, it can put the onus on the customer via BOPIS, curbside delivery to have them pick it up and avoid the last mile.
-Or, the other answer, is a distributed network of fulfillment centres and preferred rates with shippers to get the product to a customers door swiftly without crazy costs.
+Or, the other answer is a distributed network of fulfillment centers and preferred rates with shippers to get the product to a customer’s door swiftly without crazy costs.